 For the UK, the ability of its cities to attract investment will determine the success of the national economy as a whole.
 But little is understood about how UK cities measure up to their continental counterparts.

-This report seeks to address that by comparing the UK’s 62 cities with 268 cities across 16 European countries, looking at a range of economic indicators to see how well they are competing with the continent.
+This report seeks to address this by comparing the UK’s 62 cities with 268 cities across 16 European countries, looking at a range of economic indicators to see how well they are competing with the continent.

 The report shows that UK cities lag behind their continental competitors on a range of indicators – the majority trail on skills, innovation and productivity, and a number have an industrial mix that has more in common with cities in Eastern Europe than those in the West.